zong006/aiap-ong-zhi-cong-143Z/README.md

 Three machine learning algorithms are chosen and implemented in algo.py: support vector machine, logistic regression, and decision tree.

 1. SVM: SVM (linear kernel) performs well in high-dimensional spaces with easy to interpret hyperplanes to interpret the relative importance of features.
+A "One-vs-One" decision function is also chosen since it works better with an unbalanced target variable.
 It is also robust to the distribution of the data.
 Though it performs well, it is computationally expensive.
 2. Logistic regression: It is computationally efficiency and reliability.
 At the same time, it is also a simple and interpretable model, where its coefficients give an intuitive understanding of the relative importance of features.
 Specify a "sag" solver with penalty "L2" for a faster convergence.
 3. Decision Tree: Decision tree allows for an easy gauge of the relative importance of the features.
 It also has no assumptions about the distributions of the data.
 It also does not require feature scaling.